MarleyPaniah/flashcards-api/DEVLOG.md

 # 2025-05-17 - fixing user routes & start work on decks
 - Fixed get user that does not exist, and return result for user that do exist

+# 2025-05-21 - turbofish, from-into and decks
+- rewrote some conversion functions into "into/from" impl

+# 2025-05-(23-24) - diesel schemas

+# 2025-06-01 - Cont'd
+- Using nanoid to generate short_ids for the decks.
+- wrote short_id generation RESTful extra service

+# 2025-06-21 - plugging in the short_id generator service
+- plugged with reqwest the short generator id external service

+# 2025-06-28 - writing the deck repository
+- considerations of soft deletes and cascading
+- what happens when restoring a card position-wise
+- auditability wiuth audit/history tables
+- factorizing access to the database

+# 2025-06-29 - Fixing decks
+- Factorized code
+- Created models, service and repository
+- fetch sid from service now works
+- Can now create a deck